 But, several people’s digestive systems are just too weak.
 They are unable to digest raw vegetables despite all their natural enzymes.

 Cucumbers, Celery (a high-fiber vehicle for your favorite dip) Carrots (still troublesome for some) Red, yellow, and orange bell pepper (not fresh, that is usually immature and troublesome to digest) Summer squashes like yellow squash and zucchini.

 Whether raw, cooked, or fermented, Woman Gates, creator of The Body Ecology Diet, says,

 “The most vital foods you may eat are first and foremost vegetables whether raw, cooked, or fermented”.
 We’re lucky nowadays as a result of vegetables that come from different places.

 We have all types of selections and stunning colors.
 Vegetables are reasonably miraculous foods.
 And after you study the genes, and the microbiome, you’ll see that they are the number one necessary foods you’ll be able to eat.

 Here’s a recap of some key ways you can make digestible raw vegetables easier so that it does not take a long time to digest:

-Add fermented food and drinks in your diet.
+Add fermented food and drinks to your diet.
 You will be able to build a healthy ecosystem.
 A gut supported by helpful microorganisms will facilitate that you digest your food.
 You will absorb the nutrients.